 Sunset and Dinner in Bangkok Old City

-One day in Bangkok Old City means only sunset over Rattanakosin, so where do you watch it from and where do you eat afterwards?
-Here are three of our favourite options.
+One day in Bangkok Old City means only one sunset over Rattanakosin, so where should you watch it from and where do you eat afterwards?
+Here are three of our favourite options:

 The Golden Mount and Pad Thai